Christy-clair/news_letter/README.md

 # news_letter

- using html 5 and css #
+Email Newsletter designed and developed using HTML 5 and CSS 3

+Technologies uses
+HTML 5 for Project Structure
+CSS 3 for Project design and responsiveness